cjml0808/cjml0808.github.io/_pages/about.md

   - /about.html
 ---

-I am a phd student at the [College of Science, Huazhong Agricultural University](https://coi.hzau.edu.cn/)(2022-).
+I am a PhD student at the [College of Science, Huazhong Agricultural University](https://coi.hzau.edu.cn/)(2022-).

 Research Interests
 ======